So you know your cat is pregnant. This means she's actually going to have kittens, and you need to be there for her for the delivery.

-The most important thing in most cat births is simply to keep your cool.
-Stay calm and don't panic.
-If you stress out, your cat will sense it, and the last thing she needs during delivery is added stress.
+The most important thing in most cat births is to keep your cool.
+Stay calm, and don't panic.
+If you stress out, your cat will sense it; the last thing she needs during delivery is added stress.

 Prepare for Emergencies

 Approximately 99% of cat births go on without complications and human intervention.
 However, you must be aware of and prepared for the other 1%.